The Humboldt Independent Practice Association School Based Wellness Programs

 (Spanish Version)

-If you are interested in getting a student connected with our services please complete our fillable referral form located here (SBWC Referral Form).
+If you are interested in getting a student connected with our services please complete our fillable referral form located here (SBWP Referral Form).
 Please email the form directly to vvrtiak@humboldtipa.com.

 If you’re interested in our services, send us an email at vvrtiak@humboldtipa.com